This post may contain affiliate links. Please see our disclosure policy.

 - Begin this recipe by blending the diced tomatoes with green chiles in a small food processor fitted with an s-blade or a small blender.
 Set to the side.

-- Heat oil in a large dutch oven or stock pan.
-Once heated, add in the ground meat of choice, along with the minced onion.
+- Heat oil in a 6-quart heavy-bottomed Dutch oven or stock pan.
+Once heated, add the ground meat of choice, along with the minced onion.
 Saute the mixture, breaking the meat up into bite-sized pieces, until fully browned and cooked through.
 Drain off any grease if needed.

 - Return the pan to the heat, add in the taco seasoning, blended tomatoes, tomato sauce, and 2 ½ cups of water.
 Stir together and then bring to a boil.

 - Once boiling, add the broken spaghetti noodles to the pan.
-Lower the heat to medium and simmer uncovered for 15-18 minutes, stirring often, until the noodles are al dente.
+Lower the heat to medium-low, cover the pan, and simmer for 12 minutes, stirring every 3 minutes.
+Uncover the pan, and continue to simmer for 3-6 minutes, stirring often until the pasta is al dente.
 If you feel the liquid is evaporating too quickly, add up to an additional ¼ cup of water at a time, as needed.
 I find I typically need 3 cups of water.

 - Once the noodles are tender, remove the pan from the heat and stir in the grated cheddar.
-Let sit for a few minutes to allow it to slightly cool and the cheese to melt.
+Cover again and let sit for 3-5 minutes to allow the pasta to finish absorbing excess liquid and the cheese to melt.

 - Serve garnished with cilantro, sliced avocado, or any desired toppings of choice.